semrush/intergalactic/website/docs/components/textarea/textarea.md

 @## Description

-**Textarea** is an input for entering multiline text: comment, description, link list, etc.
+**Textarea** is a multiline text field.
+This component is useful for adding large amount of data: comment, description, link list, etc.

 @## Sizes